Here are tips on how to plant a bare-root tree the right way—from digging the hole to watering the tree properly once it’s planted.

 For a 2-year-old bare-root tree, that’s usually a hole that’s 2 feet around and deep to accommodate the tree’s root system with room to grow.

 When digging, try to keep the topsoil (dark) separate from the subsoil (lighter in color, either sandy, gravel, or clay).
 Digging can “glaze” the sides of the hole, leaving a hard surface that is difficult—if not impossible—for young tree roots to penetrate.
 Be sure to roughen up the sides of the hole to avoid this.

 To aid root growth, turn soil in an area up to 3 feet in diameter.

 Experts used to tell us to heavily amend the soil in the planting hole, but research has found that this keeps tree roots from extending outside the hole to seek nutrients.
 It makes for a weakly rooted tree.

-Put some of the reserved topsoil into the bottom of the hole where it will do the most good.
+Put some of the topsoil you dug out into the bottom of the hole where it will do the most good.
 Form it into a mound and drape the roots over it to encourage outward growth.

 Place The Tree

 If your new trees are grafted—meaning they’re made from two different varieties joined together—you’ll notice a bump or angle near the base where the top tree—called a “scion”—was attached to the rootstock.
 Make sure that the graft union faces north and is at least 2 to 3 inches above the soil level.

 (Note: The crown should never be planted lower than grade.
 Be mindful of where the root flare is when planting bare root trees so that it is not buried too deeply.)